liamw8lde/Winter-2024_2025-Training-PLan/📋 SANITY CHECK – Winter Training.md

 C) Per-player weekly usage & caps (+ CSV):
 - Spieler | Jahr | KW | Matches_in_KW | Cap | Over_Cap(Yes/No)
 - If no cap: leave blank; Over_Cap = “No”.
-- Season caps are reported in A.

 D) Helpful tables (optional):
 - Singles roster; Doubles roster; Players with >1 appearance on same date; Kerstin target check.
+- Advisory list of `doubles_unbalanced_advisory` matches with player ranks.

 PARSING WARNINGS
-- Report unreadable slot codes, unknown names, inconsistent date formats.
+- Report unreadable slot codes, unknown names, inconsistent date formats, unknown ranks.

 IMPORTANT
-- Do NOT modify the uploaded file — check for conflicts then create new CSV file in the same format.
+- Do NOT modify the uploaded file — check for conflicts then create new training plan in a CSV file in the same layout.
 - Use ONLY this prompt + the uploaded plan.
-- If weekday availability isn’t specified for a player in the prompt, enforce the Jotform days; otherwise, prompt rules win.
 - All date logic uses ISO weeks.